eamonnmg/R_AVL_Project/README.md

 # Analysing and Visualising AVL and GTFS data with R
 The aim of this project was to investigate the potential benefits big data can lend to public transport systems.
-Specifically the investigations involved utilising the statistical programming language R to process and analyse publicly available data sets relating to the Dublin Bus system.
-The graphical visualisation of the Dublin Bus system with R was alas also investigated.
+Specifically the investigations involved utilising the statistical programming language R to process, analyse and visualise publicly available data sets relating to the Dublin Bus system.

 The project was carried out as part of my undergraduate course work for a 4th year module called Emerging Technologies.
 The goal of the module was to investigate some emerging technology that I had not otherwise formally studied.
 Hypothesis where then proposed and tested via a software artefact.